jackljk/DSC180B-website/index.md

 <div id="NorESM_dtr" class="NorESM_map hidden">{%- include interactive_models/NorESM/dtr_map.html -%}</div>
 <div id="NorESM_pr" class="NorESM_map hidden">{%- include interactive_models/NorESM/pr_map.html -%}</div>
 <div id="NorESM_pr90" class="NorESM_map hidden">{%- include interactive_models/NorESM/pr90_map.html -%}</div>
 </div>

 ## Data
 The input data for our three machine learning models are from the Norwegian Earth System Model, which is generated from NorESM2 model and contains historical and future emission data.
 This generated dataset also is a part of the sixth coupled model intercomparison project.
 The data is multi-dimensional and set up in xarray table format, which includes emission data of CO<sub>2</sub>, SO<sub>2</sub>, CH<sub>4</sub>, and Black Carbon from different time, longitudes, and latitudes.

+### Preprocessing for Deep Kernel Learning / Gaussian Process
+We can see from the cleaned data for the Deep Kernel Learning and Gaussian Process models, for CO2 and CH4 there is only 1 dimension and for SO2 and BC has 5 dimensions.
+The reason for this is becauseSO2 and BC would only stay in the atmosphere for a few days to a week.
+While CH4 would stay in the atmosphere for years and millennia for CO2.
+This is why they have more dimensions, as they would be out of our atmosphere before they get mixed completely into our environment and have a global effect.
+Hence, the dimensions give us the distributions of SO2 and BC to account for where they are being emitted.
+We do this in order to maintain the spatial and temporal variability of the emissions which otherwise could be lost due to the high dimensionality of the data and Gaussian Process's inability to handle high dimensional data.

 ## Models